What is a Material Latent Defect?

 Well material simply means important.
 So this defect is an important one.
 That is, that the defect is going to cause a lot of trouble for the owners of the property and it is going to cost a lot to fix the problem.
 An example of a material defect is water in the basement of a house.
 That is a big issue.
 You can’t really use a basement with water in it, and it would likely be expensive to fix this issue.
 The cost to remedy an issue is really the test in whether something is material or not.

-Latent defects are problems or issues that are hidden.
+Latent defects, however, are problems or issues that are hidden.
 So these things are not easily discoverable.
 They may be hidden on purpose or just simply hidden because they happen to be covered by something else and aren’t that noticeable.
 A latent defect example would be something like a leaking roof.
 You can’t see it and it only leaks when it rains.
 If the ceiling isn’t stained, then that defect is latent.

 Why Does It Matter?

-If you buy a house that has a material latent defect, you’re going to be on the hook for a repair bill and it’s going to be a headache.
-So it’s a big deal.
-If you are selling a house, you need to disclose defects that are not obvious.
 If you are buying, you’re going to want to get a house inspection or read through condominium documents carefully to make sure there isn’t something going on.
 That way you might just be able to discover if there is this is a property that is worth the price or not.